 PAUL F. BROWN SCHOLARSHIP FUND

 Mr. Paul F. Brown had a great love of music.
-He showed his love of music by supporting local music organizations such as the Baton Rouge Opera, Baton Rouge Symphony Orchestra and the LSU School of Music and sharing that love with his family and closest friends.
-The purpose of this scholarship, named in his honor, is to support students that also have a demonstrated love of music.
+He showed this love by supporting local music organizations such as the Baton Rouge Opera, Baton Rouge Symphony Orchestra and the LSU School of Music.
+The purpose of this scholarship, named in his honor, supports students that also have demonstrated a love for music.

 - Academic resume

 - Letter of recommendation from a music teacher or someone that can speak about your musical talents, aspirations and/or accomplishments.

 - Official proof of enrollment letter from school

 - Personal Statement: Your personal statement should reflect your demonstrated love of music.
 Please provide a personal statement, approximately 350-500 words that incorporate the following: